aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/task-duration-different-units/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Get Duration in Different Units with Aspose.Tasks
+# Retrieve Task Duration in Various Units

 ## Introduction
 Understanding **how to get duration** for tasks is a core part of any project‑management workflow.
 Whether you need minutes for fine‑grained tracking or months for high‑level planning, Aspose.Tasks for Java makes the conversion straightforward.
 In this tutorial we’ll walk you through retrieving a task’s duration in minutes, days, hours, weeks, and months, while explaining why each unit might be useful in real‑world projects.